iOS 12 Guide: Features to Enable and Disable

 iOS 12 is out.
-After three months fine-tuning the public beta of its latest mobile OS, Apple released a full version iOS 12 in September.
-And subsequent updates, like October's iOS 12.1 release, have brought even more features.
+After months of fine-tuning the public beta of its latest mobile OS, Apple released a full version iOS 12 last September.
+Subsequent updates, like October's iOS 12.1 release, have brought even more features, with the upcoming iOS 12.2 update delivering more Animoji plus other enhancements.

 When you download iOS 12, don't expect an upgrade that's going to wow you with groundbreaking new features.
 Iteration and improvement is the name of the game in iOS 12, with Apple adding an assortment of more minor quality-of-life enhancements and doubling down on performance gains for older iPhones and iPads.